 - (1) The potential withdrawal of funding from corporate supporters, for whatever reason, e.g., changes in regulations causing restriction on funding.
-Corporate funding was provided in 2020 for the following activities: overall corporate membership for general support of the Society and its administration; support of the ESE postgraduate courses; partial support of the newsletter through support of the newsletter supplement, ESE Insight; support of the ESE Cushing's patient registry, ERCUSYN; support of a grant funded projects in the area of parathyroid; and support of a Clinical Update on Acromegaly which was originally planned to be an in-person event but was pivoted to digital due to the pandemic. - (2) The reduction in size of the ESE annual congress for any reason, e.g., lasting effects from the pandemic reducing delegate numbers; or removal of industry support, which would result in a reduction of income from the annual congress.
-This would result in a significant potential reduction in overall income to the Society that year, and a smaller reduction in expenditure, resulting in a potential deficit for that year; an Act of God resulting in a major reduction in delegate and company participation in the annual congress, or cancellation.

-(3) The impact on ESE of non-congress related activities in relation to COVID-19 pandemic, e.g., in relation to reduction in the possibility of holding other face-to-face events; in relation to reduction of industry funding within other ESE activities; in relation to a reduction in membership revenue.
+Corporate funding was provided in 2021 for the following activities: overall corporate membership for general support of the Society and its administration; support of meetings such as the ESE postgraduate courses, Clinical Update meetings and themed meetings (EuroPit); partial support of the newsletter through support of the newsletter supplement, ESE Insight; support of the ESE Cushing's patient registry, ERCUSYN; support of a grant funded projects in the area of Parathyroid and Hypoparathyroidism, Aggressive Pituitary Tumours, and Adult Growth Hormone Deficiency (AGHD); support of awards; and support of the White Paper. - (2) The reduction in size of the ESE annual congress for any reason, e.g., lasting effects from the pandemic reducing delegate numbers; or removal of industry support, which would result in a reduction of income from the annual congress.
+This would result in a significant potential reduction in overall income to the Society that year, and a smaller reduction in expenditure, resulting in a potential deficit for that year; an Act of God resulting in a major reduction in delegate and company participation in the annual congress, or cancellation. - (3) The continuing impact on ESE of non-congress related activities in relation to COVID-19 pandemic, e.g., in relation to reduction in the possibility of holding other face-to-face events; in relation to reduction of industry funding within other ESE activities; in relation to a reduction in membership revenue.